smart-data-lake/smart-data-lake/docs/getting-started/part-3/custom-webservice.md

 Note that we changed the type to `CustomWebserviceDataObject`.
 This is a custom DataObject type, not included in standard Smart Data Lake Builder.
-To make it work please go to the projects root directory and **unzip part3.additional-files.zip**.
+To make it work please go to the project's root directory and **unzip part3.additional-files.zip** into the project's root folder.
 It includes the following file for you:

   - ./src/scala/io/smartdatalake/workflow/dataobject/CustomWebserviceDataObject.scala